Description

 - Actions: There will be four buttons:

-QR Code: Generates a QR code for the ticket that can be scanned to view the ticket details without logging in.
-This QR code can also be saved as a PDF file.Attachments: Displays any relevant attachments for the ticket, which can be downloaded once the ticket is marked as "Done".Copy: Allows users to create a copy of the desired ticket.More: Provides additional actions that can be performed on the ticket.
+QR Code: Generates a receipt QR code for entry use.
+This action is available only when the ticket isClosed.Attachments: Displays any relevant attachments for the ticket, which can be downloaded once the ticket is marked as "Done".Copy: Allows users to create a copy of the desired ticket.More: Provides additional actions that can be performed on the ticket.

 By clicking on a ticket row, a dialog box will pop up containing all the information related to the ticket.